Cleansing Your Body Through Fasting

 - You feel tired and want to stay in bed.

-- You feel dizzy upon standing up.
+- You feel dizzy upon standing.

-- You start to lose weight.
+- You lose weight.

 - You have bad breath and body odor.